 Annex 7 – Data Item Values to be set prior to installation of Devices

-Tables 28a and 28b lists data items and values that shall be configured in Devices prior to installation.
+Tables 28a and 28b lists data items and values that shall be configured in ESME prior to installation.

+ESME shall also be configured prior to installation to give effect to the settings in Tables 28c and 28d.

+The values in Tables 28a and 28b, that relate to ‘Randomised Offset Limit’, shall be configured in SAPC prior to installation.